SQL-Academy/en.sql-academy/course/module-6/create-table/article.md

   );
   ```

-  Next, you need to add the `company` field to the `Users` table – the place of work of our user, which will refer to the entry in the `Companies' table.
+  Next, you need to add the `company` field to the `Users` table – the place of work of our user, which will refer to the entry in the `Companies` table.
 The full query for creating a table will look like this:

   ```sql
   CREATE TABLE Users (